ajah/skshub-data/README.md

 **Recipient Organization:** The legal name of the recipient organization - [Field: Recipient Legal Name]

-**Recipient ID:** A unique and legal identifier for the recipient Organization, for the for the Grants and Contribution data this is the Business Number issued by the Canada Revenue Agency (CRA) - [Field: Recipient Business Number]
+**Recipient ID:** A unique and legal identifier for the recipient Organization, for the Grants and Contribution data this is the Business Number issued by the Canada Revenue Agency (CRA) - [Field: Recipient Business Number]

 **Grant Description:** The description explains why the recipient received funding, what the recipient is undertaking and describes the activities or objectives the recipient organization hopes to achieve with the funds - [Field: Description (English)]